-32. For the 'with measures' and 'with additional measures' projections, the starting point should generally the latest year for which inventory data are available in the national communication.
-For the 'without measures' projection, the starting point may be 1995, or (NZ) Parties may provide a 'without measures' projection starting from an earlier year such as 1990 or another base year, as appropriate.
+32. For the 'with measures' and 'with additional measures' projections, the starting point should generally the latest year for which inventory data are available in the national communication the most recent inventory year.
+For the 'without measures' projection, the starting point may be 1995, or (NZ) Parties may provide a 'without measures' projection starting from an earlier year such as (NZ) 1990 or another base year, as appropriate.